nesetaydinn/csharp_tutorials/first_tutorial/first_tutorial_doc.md

   Restored /home/nesh/csharp_tutorials/first_tutorial/first_tutorial.csproj (in 94 ms).
 Restore succeeded.
 ```
-And dotnet has been create a obj folder, and a .csprojfile and .cs file, i 'll mention to files and folder but now, we try a print some words("Hello, aliens!") on terminal in the first tutorial.
+And dotnet created obj folder, and .csprojfile and .cs files, i 'll mention to files and folder but now, we try a print some words("Hello, aliens!") on terminal in the first tutorial.

 - Now, open the **_Program.cs_** file;
 ```c#